-The Brown Sugar Glazed Carrots are best served immediately with a sprinkling of freshly chopped parsley and a little freshly ground black pepper as a contrast for some of the sweetness.
+Carrots glazed with brown sugar are best served immediately with a sprinkling of freshly chopped parsley and a little freshly ground black pepper as a contrast for some of the sweetness.

-- I cut the carrots into larger sticks, but they can also be cut into thick slices.
-For easy preparation, the carrots can be prepared a day or so ahead of time and refrigerated until needed or you can use prepackaged baby carrots.
-Regardless, the important part is to make sure all the sliced carrots are equal size (and not too thin) for even cooking.
-Baby carrots or larger sticks will take longer to cook through and become tender compared to smaller slices.
+- How to cut carrots: I cut the carrots into larger sticks, but they can also be cut into thick slices.
+For easy preparation, the carrots can be cut a day or so ahead of time and kept in the refrigerator until you need them, or you can use baby carrots bought in a bag.
+Regardless, the important part is to make sure all the carrots are equal in size (and not too thin) for even cooking.
+Baby carrots or larger sticks will take longer to cook through in comparison to smaller slices.

-- While the carrots can be sliced ahead of time, coating them in the brown sugar glaze is best done right before serving.
+- While you can slice the carrots ahead of time, coating them in the brown sugar glaze is best done right before serving.
 The butter in the glaze will solidify when refrigerated.

-- I topped the carrots with freshly chopped parsley for a contrast in color and flavor, but this is completely optional.
+- I top my maple glazed carrots with freshly chopped parsley for a contrast in color and flavor.

 - Zanahorias Aliñadas (Spanish Marinated Carrots)